 - 1 bottle of vinegar

-To start, mix the 1/2 cup of baking soda with the 4 tablespoons of water (add the water in 1 tablespoon at a time and keep stirring).
+To start, mix the 1/2 cup of baking soda with the 2 tablespoons of water.
 Next, drop in a few drops of food coloring.
 I used gel food coloring for purple, pink, and red and liquid food coloring for blue.
 You can mix with a spoon or with your hands.
 Just be aware that you may get food coloring on your hands.
 The mixture should be slightly wet, yet crumbly.
 If it’s too wet, just add a bit more baking soda.
 It should look something like this.

 You can make more dough if you want more hearts.
 The above measurements were used for each color I made.